Is Hauseit locally based in New York?

 What if the best bid comes from an agent representing a buyer?
 Pay only what you chose to offer to buyers’ agents in MLS (RLS for NYC customers).
 You are free to sell to anyone you choose or no one at all, your call.

 What next after you’ve accepted an offer?
+The next step is to prepare and send a deal sheet to both attorneys and the buyer’s agent (if applicable).
 We recommend scheduling an introductory 30 minute consultation with one of our experienced real estate attorneys.
 Ask any legal questions you have and learn more about the step-by-step NYC closing process, from timing to costs.
 If you’re selling a co-op and the buyer doesn’t have a broker, you may need to guide the buyer through the co-op’s purchase application and co-op board interview.

 Can you customize my listing on various websites?